Servicing

 What should servicing partners do now to prepare?

-We encourage you to review the Lender Letter, Data Requirements, Implementation Milestones, and Technical Specifications documents to:
+We encourage you to review the Lender Letter, Data Requirements, Implementation Milestones, Technical Specifications, Servicing Changes Reference Guide, and Loan Escrow Customer Integration Test Plan documents to:

-• understand the changes and implementation roadmap and key milestones
+• understand the changes implementation roadmap and key milestones,

-• analyze how to changes will affect your current systems and processes, with a focus on Escrow Reporting
+• analyze how changes will affect your current systems and processes, with a focus on Escrow Reporting,

-• map current data to the future reporting requirements, identifying gaps in existing reporting, and begin planning on how you will source new data.
+• map data to the future reporting requirements, identify gaps, and begin planning on how you will source new data,

 • Q5.